 The Emergence of React

 React is no longer the new kid on the block, but it is continuing to emerge as one of the key players in the application field.
-Naturally, this is partly due to the increase in popularity of apps, with 218 billion app downloads in 2020, though it is also down to the many benefits of React itself.
+Naturally, this is partly due to the increase in prevalence of apps, with 218 billion app downloads in 2020, though it is also down to the many benefits of React itself.
 In fact, the framework is exploding in popularity in Singapore, with a huge 43% increase in professionals skilled in React over the last year.

 What is React, who is using it and what are the benefits for an organisation that is serious about user interface and experience?

 What is React?

 React applications are made from components, which are self-contained modules, and these make code reusable and mean that the applications have an organised structure.